cloudfoundry-community-attic/LEGACY-bosh-getting-started/creating-a-micro-bosh.md

 # Create a Micro BOSH

-These instructions are a combination of "Boot an AWS instance" and "Install BOSH via its chef_deployer"
+This tutorial shows you how to create your first BOSH (called a Micro BOSH as all the components are in on VM), and the preceding steps for preparing the Inception VM that will be required.

+That is, we will create two VMs:

-* Use an available Ubuntu VM (we'll create a new one)
+1. Inception VM - prepare an available Ubuntu VM; we'll create a new one
-* Use BOSH CLI to bootstrap a new VM that is BOSH (called "Micro BOSH")
+1. Micro BOSH VM - use BOSH CLI to bootstrap a new VM that is a BOSH (called "Micro BOSH")

 That is, by the end of this tutorial you will have two Ubuntu VMs.
-The initial VM will be used to create the second VM.
-The latter is BOSH.
+An Inception VM used to create a BOSH VM.

 This tutorial is the preferred method for bootstrapping a BOSH.
 Alternately, you can [create a BOSH from scratch](creating-a-bosh-from-scratch.md) using provided chef recipes.

-## Create the first Ubuntu VM
+## Create the Inception VM

-This section is only necessary if you do not have an available Ubuntu VM, such as you are on a Mac OS X machine or Windows machine.
+This short section is only necessary if you do not have an available Ubuntu VM, such as you are on a Mac OS X machine or Windows machine.

 We will use fog to create the first Ubuntu VM on AWS.
 You could alternately create one any way that you want.